 Originally entitled, "quality assurance sampling protocols," this section has been renamed "Quality control sampling."
-This section describes how licensees collect representative samples of marijuana, usable marijuana, or marijuana infused products produced or processes by the licensee to accredited, independent third-party laboratories for inspection and testing to certify compliance with quality control standards established by the WSLCB, consistent with RCW 69.50.348.
+This section describes how licensees collect representative samples of marijuana, usable marijuana, or marijuana infused products produced or processed by the licensee to accredited, independent third-party laboratories for inspection and testing to certify compliance with product quality control standards established by the WSLCB, consistent with RCW 69.50.348.

-The proposal does not substantively change current rule.
-However, language has been updated and redesigned to increase readability, flow, and provide clarification, and because WAC 314-55-101 and WAC 314-55-102 are closely related, the WSLCB offers this analysis to transparently discuss and memorialize that agency's reasoning on these proposed amendments.
-These revisions include referring to "separate samples "as "subsamples," clarifying current language around retrieval and transportation for quality control, clarifying limitations on adulteration of quality control samples that could circumvent contamination testing detection limits, and clearly stating under what circumstances a lab must reject or fail a sample.
+The proposed language has been updated and redesigned to increase readability, flow, and provide clarification, and because WAC 314-55-101 and WAC 314-55-102 are closely related, the WSLCB offers this analysis to transparently discuss and memorialize the agency's reasoning on these proposed amendments.

+Proposed revisions include:

+- Referring to "separate samples "as "subsamples;" - Clarifying current language around retrieval and transportation for product quality control; - Clarifying limitations on adulteration of product quality control samples that could circumvent contamination testing detection limits; - Clearly stating under what circumstances a lab must reject or fail a sample; and - Proposing to increase the sample collection for flower lot size from five pounds to ten pounds.

 The WSLCB received a number of comments regarding current rule requirements, both in writing and orally, although these comments did not embody or represent broad licensee or lab agreement on any specific theme or themes.
-Comment regarding sampling protocol, lot size, increased cost to producers and processors, along with comments that did not pertain to this section of rule were gathered up to, during, and after the first listen and learn session on April 9, 2019, through the end of December, 2019.
+Comment regarding sampling protocol, lot size, increased cost to producers and processors, along with comments that did not pertain to this section of rule were gathered up to, during, and after the first listen and learn session on April 9, 2019, the second listen and learn session on August 22, 2019 through the end of December, 2019.
+Comment on the rule proposal discussed at the public hearing on July 8, 2020 were also gathered and reviewed, resulting in this supplemental proposal.